 Osechi-ryōri is a New Year traditional food in Japan, and it basically a huge ornate bento box of delicious and auspicious food items.
-An osechi ryuori bento usually contains dried or sweet ingredients such as seaweed, Kazunoko (herring roe),Gomame (also known as tazukuri) that are dried sardines, Kuromame (black beans) vegetables such as gobo (burdock root), seafood, Konnyaku (devil’s-tongue starch) etc. This meal takes a long time to prepare, so many families nowadays also order it in advance from supermarkets, restaurants etc. The family usually gathers in the morning of the New Year and shares the Osechi in a convivial and cheerful atmosphere.
+An osechi ryuori bento usually contains dried or sweet ingredients such as seaweed, Kazunoko (herring roe),Gomame (also known as tazukuri) that are dried sardines, Kuromame (black beans) vegetables such as gobo (burdock root), seafood, Konnyaku (devil’s-tongue starch) etc. This meal takes a long time to prepare, so many families nowadays also order it in advance from supermarkets, restaurants etc. The family usually gathers in the morning of the New Year and shares the Osechi in a cheerful atmosphere.

 Traditionally, Japanese eat Soba (Japanese noodles made from buckwheat flour) one hour before the New Year`s countdown.
 Soba is a pretty tender type of noodles so it is quite easy to cut into halves.
 From ancient times, Japanese believed that eating Soba before the next year starts will help ensure an auspicious new year as it helps cutting bad things from previous one.
 Another explanation for soba’s auspicious symbolism is said to be the length of noodles that signifies long life.

-The Kadomatsu is a traditional Japanese decoration(made from bamboo and pine) and occupies an important place in the New Years celebrations, here in Japan.
+The Kadomatsu is a traditional Japanese decoration made from bamboo and pine and it occupies an important place in the New Years celebrations in Japan.
 It is usually 2 pines forming a gate, set in front of homes in order to welcome ancestral spirits or “kami” (gods) and have good luck in the coming year.